-Once you’ve hired a photographer it’s essential that you set a clear and concise brief which will detail exactly what you would like to achieve from your photos, this way you won’t be disappointed with the end result and feel as though your money has been wasted.
+Once you’ve hired a Toronto photographer for branding photos, it’s essential that you set a clear and concise brief that can detail exactly what you would like to achieve from your photos.
+This way you won’t be disappointed with the end result and feel as though your money has been wasted.

 If you have time create a mood board with images that you’ve seen by other companies that you like, but try to think outside of the box as well so that you’re standing out.
 Even adding subject photos of the office space and computers can ensure you have a library of images to use should you need them.